 It’s recommended that children under age 12 don’t take decongestants.
 The risk of dangerous side effects is too high.
-Decongestants are never given to children under 2 because of serious complications such as seizures and rapid heart rate.
+Decongestants should never be given to children under 2 because of serious complications such as seizures and rapid heart rate.

 Cough suppressants and expectorants

-Although your local drugstore probably carries a wide variety of brands and formulations, there are really only two types of OTC cough medicine available: cough suppressants and cough expectorants.
+Although your local drugstore probably carries a wide variety of brands and formulations, there are really only two types of OTC cough medicines to choose from: cough suppressants and cough expectorants.

 Cough suppressants (antitussives) quiet your cough by blocking your cough reflex.
-This is helpful for dry coughs that are painful or keeping you up at night.
+This is helpful for dry coughs that are painful or that keep you up at night.
 The primary OTC cough suppressant medicine is dextromethorphan, also known in the United States as:

 Expectorants are better for wet coughs.
 They work by thinning the mucus in your airway so you can more easily cough it up.
 The most commonly used OTC expectorant is guaifenesin.
 In the United States, it’s in brands like: